sosproduction/React-Video-Player/README.md

-# Blockchains Video Player SPA assessment
+# React/Redux Video Player using Clappr

-The Video SPA assessment realized using ReactJS, React Router v4, Redux, Flow, and ExpressJS
+Video player experiment realized using ReactJS, React Router v4, Redux, Flow, and ExpressJS

 ### To build and run.